 - If you are not likely to be evacuated, stay at home and off the roads so that others may more easily evacuate and finish hurricane preparations.
 Let friends and family know where you are.

 - Sterilize bath tub and plastic containers and fill them with fresh drinking water.
-Plan about one gallon per person per day.
+Plan about one gallon per person per day for 14 days.

 - Turn refrigerators and freezers to the coldest possible settings and keep them closed if the electricity goes out.

 - Turn off electricity to pool and add extra chlorine.

 - Charge cell phones, but use the telephone only for emergencies.

 We recommend you keep enough supplies in your home to meet your needs for at least 14 days.
 Assemble a supply kit with items you may need in an evacuation.
 Store these supplies in sturdy, easy-to-carry containers such as backpacks, duffle bags or covered trash containers.

 - A supply of water (one gallon per person per day).
 Store water in sealed, unbreakable containers.
 Identify the storage date and replace every six months.

 - A supply of non-perishable packaged or canned food and a non-electric can opener.

 - A battery-powered radio, flashlight and plenty of extra batteries.